Noir-gg/Induction-Motor-Multi-Incipient-Fault-Detection-based-on-Gradient-Boosting-Algorithms/README.md

 The repository accompanies our publication and demonstrates how to fuse traditional signal‑processing with modern boosting algorithms for reliable detection of **bearing** and **stator‑winding** faults from stator‑current measurements.

 ## Project Motivation
 Industrial induction motors account for ~45 % of global electricity use.
 Early fault detection prevents unplanned downtime and energy waste.
-Recent studies show ensemble tree‑based learners achieve state‑of‑the‑art accuracy on noisy current signatures citeturn7search0turn7search6turn9search1.
+Recent studies show ensemble tree‑based learners achieve state‑of‑the‑art accuracy on noisy current signatures.

 ## Repository Structure
 | File | Purpose |